cs230-stanford/website-2019-spring/index.md

 Here's more information about the class grade:

 ## Breakdown
-Below is the breakdown of class grade:
+Below is the breakdown of the class grade:
  * 40%: Final project
  * 25%: Midterm
  * 25%: Programming assignment
  * 8%: Quizzes
- * 2%: Attendance (in-class lectures --if not SCPD--, sections, 15min weekly project mentorship.)
+ * 2%: Attendance (e.g. in-class lectures --if not SCPD-- and project mentorship meetings.)

 **Note:** For project meetings, only the following meetings are mandatory for attendance:
  * The first occurrence,